Pometry/Raphtory/docs/source/Analysis/LOTR_six_degrees.md

 This means if the user does not explicitly give a name when they create an instance of the algorithm, this value will be used.

-To actually implement the algorithm we need to override the `apply` method within which we gain access to a `GraphPerspective`.
+To actually implement the algorithm we need to override the `apply` method within which we gain access to a {scaladoc}`com.raphtory.algorithms.api.GraphPerspective`.
 This has all of the functional building blocks which allow us to specify what a vertex should be doing at each stage from initialisation through to output.
 All of these functions are explored in-depth in the [next section of the tutorial](analysis-explained.md).

 ```scala
 override def apply(graph: GraphPerspective): GraphPerspective = {